Astros ace Verlander placed on IL with calf injury - WHIZ News

-HOUSTON (AP) — Houston Astros ace Justin Verlander has been placed on the injured list with a right calf injury.
+HOUSTON (AP) — Houston Astros ace Justin Verlander, a leading candidate for the AL Cy Young Award, has been placed on the injured list with a right calf injury.

 The team announced the move Tuesday and said that an MRI done on the calf Monday revealed fascial disruption, but no muscle fiber disruption.